 Since 2005 the gardens have been maintained by a group of dedicated volunteers known as the Blossom Garden Club.
 These women hold several park workdays a year and take turns watering the park in the summer.
 Over the years, they have ordered truckloads of mulch and compost and spread it themselves.
 This fall, they scouted local nurseries for drought-tolerant native plants, purchased them, and planted them.
 Many of them do not even live in the neighborhood but give their time nonetheless!

-With the average age of the Club’s members rising into the 70s, the Foundation hopes to support the Club’s ongoing efforts in the park gardens by installing 1) an irrigation system, and 2) decorative short fencing to protect the plantings from being trampled by dogs and people cutting through the gardens to enter the park.
+With the average age of the Club’s members rising into the 70s, the Foundation installed an irrigation system, and hopes to install decorative short fencing to protect the plantings from being trampled by dogs and people cutting through the gardens to enter the park.

 If you have ideas for capital improvements for the neighborhood or would like to volunteer, we would love to hear from you.
 Contact us at trinityparkfoundation@gmail.com.